orangerabbit722/gitsclone/README.md

 # gitsclone
-Building a branch is fast.
+Building a branch is fast & useful.